nghiadg/Coffee-Travel/README.md

+`09/07/2023`
+#### Try `Nâu đá` at `Aha Coffee` in `59 Lê Thanh Nghị, Đồng Tâm, Hai Bà Trưng, Hà Nội`

+When I come at 9:00 am, Aha Coffee had approximately 20 people.
+Awesome, only one morning, it takes approximately 400.000đ to 500.000đ profit.

+Today, I try `Nâu đá` again.
+This time, It has a mild sour taste and doesn't have bitter so much like the previous one.
+In short, It's not good.

+The air is fresh here although have some vehicles and light wind.
+I love the open view because it makes me fresh, I love nature.

+A bit later, I will try new coffee and update more.

 `02/07/2023`

 #### Try `Cafe Nâu Đá` at `Aha Coffee` in `59 Lê Thanh Nghị, Đồng Tâm, Hai Bà Trưng, Hà Nội`.